 Desolate enough?
 The sight of workers toiling among these giant piles may have even reminded Fitzgerald of Dante, and Fitzgerald's real-life encounter with this spot must have played a part in the genesis of the entire novel.
 This part of New York City remains striking and dramatic today, though for different reasons.

 The spot where Fitzgerald had a vision would soon become world famous, because the trash burning operation at Flushing Meadows was closed shortly after The Great Gatsby was written.
-The creeks were drained and turned into artificial lakes, beautiful Flushing Meadows Park was invented, and this park hosted the 1939 Worlds Fair and then the 1964-65 Worlds Fair.
+The creeks were drained and turned into artificial lakes, and the Long Island Expressway, Van Wyck Expressway and Grand Central Parkway were all built to carry the massive automobile traffic between New York City and Long Island that they still carry today.
+Beautiful Flushing Meadows Park was developed on the large square of land circumscribed by these three highways, encompassing the creek and its valley.
+This park hosted the 1939 Worlds Fair and then the 1964-65 Worlds Fair.
 Shea Stadium was built to host the New York Mets on the northern side, and was then replaced by CitiField on the same spot.
 Every year the US Open Tennis Tournament is held at the Billie Jean King Tennis Center south of the baseball fields.
 Here's what the same spot looks like in an aerial photograph from 2009.
 Shea Stadium is on the top left, the US Open tennis courts on the bottom left.

 And what of the tiny edge settlement itself, the spot where Myrtle Wilson was killed under Dr. Eckleburg's metaphorical eyes?
 Today it's still a vision of busy desolation, an unremarkable small and wedge-shaped industrial center next to the Van Wyck Expressway where, significantly enough, a large sign-making business is in operation.
 Here's a closer look at this intersection as it stands today: